siddhardh-7/CashFlow/README.md

 # [CashFlow](https://github.com/siddhardh-7/CashFlow)
 ##### Smart Expense Tracking for Smart Business Owners

-## App Overview
+## 📌 App Overview
-The Smart Daily Expense Tracker is a powerful and intuitive mobile application designed specifically for small business owners.
-It simplifies the process of recording, tracking, and analyzing daily expenses, providing a clear overview of cash flow and eliminating lost records.
+Smart Daily Expense Tracker is a full-featured module built for small business owners to easily record, analyze, and manage their daily expenses.
+It provides a clean and simple UI with screens for **Expense Entry**, **Expense List**, and **Expense Reports**, helping users digitize expense records instead of losing them on paper or chat apps.

+---

-## AI Usage Summary
+## 🤖 AI Usage Summary
-Throughout the development of this Smart Daily Expense Tracker, AI tools like ChatGPT, Claude and Copilot were instrumental in accelerating and optimizing the workflow.
-They assisted in generating UI layout ideas, structuring the MVVM architecture, and efficiently creating ViewModel and data classes.
-AI also provided valuable UX feedback and helped refine prompts for optimal code generation and problem-solving.

-## Prompt Logs
+Throughout the development, I used **AI tools (ChatGPT, Copilot, Cursor)** to accelerate the workflow.
+AI helped me in:
-- Generate Jetpack Compose UI for expense entry screen with given fields
+- Generating Jetpack Compose UI layouts and optimizing state management with `ViewModel + StateFlow`.
+- Structuring the MVVM architecture and writing boilerplate ViewModel/Repository code faster.
+- Prompting for UX/UI enhancements like empty states, validations, and animations.
+- Creating clear documentation (this README) and refining code comments.

+AI was not just supportive but **actively co-pilot in design + implementation decisions**.

+---

+## 💬 Prompt Logs
+Here are some of the **key prompts I used** (unedited / raw) while building the project:

-- Suggest MVVM structure for expense tracking module
+- "give me a clean MVVM structure for expense tracker in jetpack compose with stateflow and repository"
+- "how to show total spent today at the top of screen in realtime jetpack compose"
-- Write data class for Expense with title, amount, category, notes, and imagePath.
+- "jetpack compose expense entry screen with title, amount, category dropdown, notes, image upload and submit button"
+- "add animation when expense is added and show toast message"
+- "how to implement expense list screen grouped by category or time with toggle button"
+- "can you show me mocked report screen with bar chart for last 7 days in compose"
+- "simulate pdf or csv export and trigger share intent compose"
+- "give me idea for theme switcher dark and light mode in jetpack compose"
+- "how to add validation like amount > 0 and title should not be empty in viewmodel"
+- "mock duplicate detection when adding same expense again"
+- "navigation setup between 3 screens in jetpack compose cleanest way"
+- "write code comments for better readability"
+- "help me write impactful readme file for smart daily expense tracker module"

+---

-## Checklist of Features Implemented
+## ✅ Checklist of Features Implemented
+- [x] Expense Entry Screen with:
-- [ ] Expense Entry Screen: Title, Amount, Category, Optional Notes, Optional Receipt Image, Submit Button, Real-time "Total Spent Today."
+  - Title, Amount, Category, Notes, Receipt Image
+  - Realtime "Total Spent Today"
+  - Submit with animation + Toast
-- [ ] Expense List Screen: View expenses for Today/Previous dates, Group by category/time, Total count, total amount, Empty state.
+- [x] Expense List Screen:
+  - View Today’s + Previous dates (filter/calendar)
+  - Group toggle (Category / Time)
+  - Show totals + empty state
-- [ ] Expense Report Screen: Mock report for last 7 days (Daily totals, Category-wise totals, Bar/Line chart).
+- [x] Expense Report Screen:
+  - Mock last 7 days report
-- [ ] State Management: ViewModel + StateFlow/LiveData.
-- [ ] Data Layer: In-memory repository or Room (if implemented).
-- [ ] Navigation: Screen transitions handled.
+  - Daily totals, category totals
+  - Bar chart (mocked)
+- [x] Navigation between all screens
+- [x] In-memory Repository + ViewModel with StateFlow
+- [x] Bonus:
+  - Theme switcher (Light/Dark)
+  - Room database
+  - Basic validation (amount > 0, title non-empty)
+  - Duplicate detection (mock)
+  - Simple animations
-- [ ] Export: Simulate PDF/CSV export (Optional: Trigger Share intent).
+  - Export: Simulate PDF/CSV export

 ## APK Download Link
 [CashFlow APK](https://drive.google.com/file/d/17zTDZSs9Pr6cE4YqAfeAm8JoX9QGSRqq/view?usp=drive_link)